Matisumi/project-bot-tweeter/README.md

-by default botty tweet a "Bonjour monde !" by default
+by default botty tweet a "Bonjour monde !"
+!! please ensure that your twitter account doesnt already have a tweet saying "Bonjour monde !" or it will consider your tweet as a sending error and wont add it to your pannel!!

 _okay and what else ?_

-well ....
+well .... if you don't mind commenting line 29 with a `#` :)

-if you uncomment the function right after and set the topic variable to something you like (yes I like overwatch so what ? :p) it will listen to the tweets that have this word(s) in it :)
+if you uncomment the function right after and set the topic variable to something you like, it will listen to the tweets that have this word(s) in it :)

 (to do so add `#` to lines 31 & 37)